Pale Male

-Pale Male (hatched in 1990) is a red-tailed hawk who has resided since the 1990s in and near New York City's Central Park.
+Pale Male (1990 – May 16, 2023), or Palemale, was a red-tailed hawk that resided in and near New York City's Central Park from the 1990s until 2023.
 Birdwatcher and author Marie Winn gave him his name because of the unusually light coloring of his head.
-(Some observers may instead write his name as one word, Palemale.)
-He is one of the first red-tailed hawks known to have nested on a building rather than in a tree and is known for establishing a dynasty of urban-dwelling red-tailed hawks.
+He was one of the first red-tailed hawks known to have nested on a building rather than in a tree and is known for establishing a dynasty of urban-dwelling red-tailed hawks.

-Each spring, bird watchers set up telescopes alongside Central Park's Model Boat Pond to observe his nest and chicks at 927 Fifth Avenue.
-Although it has been suggested that over the years that Pale Male could have died and been replaced by a similarly colored bird without the change being observed, there is no strong evidence to confirm or deny this possibility.
+Each spring, bird watchers would set up telescopes alongside Central Park's Model Boat Pond to observe his nest and chicks at 927 Fifth Avenue.
+Although it was suggested over the years that Pale Male could have died and been replaced by a similarly colored bird without the change being observed, there was no strong evidence to confirm or deny this possibility.

 Life

 When he arrived in Central Park in 1991, as a first-year immature hawk, Pale Male tried to nest in a tree, but he was driven off by crows.
 He later roosted on a building on Fifth Avenue across the street from the park.
 Around early 1992, he found a mate, dubbed "First Love".
-First Love was injured later that year and removed to the Raptor Trust in New Jersey.
-During her absence, Pale Male took another mate, named Chocolate.
-After several unsuccessful spring nesting attempts, Pale Male and a mate, possibly Chocolate, hatched 3 eyasses in 1995.
+First Love was injured later that year and removed to the Raptor Trust in Morris County, New Jersey.
+During her absence, Pale Male took another mate.
+After several unsuccessful spring nesting attempts, Pale Male and a mate hatched three eyasses in 1995.
 The eyasses survived to young adulthood and took up residence in Central Park.
-Chocolate died later that year from injuries from a collision with a car on the New Jersey Turnpike.

 First Love returned to Central Park after being banded and released from the Raptor Trust.
 She and Pale Male reunited and raised several eyasses.
 Some birdwatchers waited several months to see the eyasses grow and then take their first flights.
 Pale Male brought food to his offspring about five times each day.
 In 1997, First Love died after eating a poisoned pigeon in Central Park.

 Pale Male's mate from 1998 to 2001 was a hawk known as Blue.
 The pair were observed to hatch about 11 eyasses in that period.
 Blue disappeared about the time of the September 11 attacks in 2001.
 In early 2002, Pale Male was first observed with a new mate, Lola.
-They raised 7 eyasses between 2002 and 2004, building a nest on ornamental stonework above a top-story window on a residential housing cooperative at 927 Fifth Avenue (near 74th Street) on the Upper East Side of Manhattan.
+They raised seven eyasses between 2002 and 2004, building a nest on ornamental stonework above a top-story window on a residential housing cooperative at 927 Fifth Avenue, near 74th Street on the Upper East Side of Manhattan.
 Although Pale Male and Lola collected sticks for a potential nest at a cooperative on the Upper West Side, the Beresford at 81st Street and Central Park West, in 2006, they never nested there.
 Lola disappeared in December 2010 and was presumed dead.